dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Potential Cause**: The control_plane playbook does not support hostnames with an underscore in it such as 'mgmt_station'.

-As defined in RFC 822, the only legal characters are the following:
+**Resolution**: As defined in RFC 822, the only legal characters are the following:

 1. Alphanumeric (a-z and 0-9): Both uppercase and lowercase letters are acceptable, and the hostname is not case-sensitive.
 In other words, omnia.test is identical to OMNIA.TEST and Omnia.test.

 2. Hyphen (-): Neither the first nor the last character in a hostname field should be a hyphen.